 Non-Clinical Testing and Labeling Requirements for Extracranial Intravascular Stents and Delivery Systems

-This guidance addresses self-expanding and balloon expandable extracranial intravascular stents and their associated delivery systems used in coronary or peripheral arteries and saphenous vein grafts.
-It excludes intracranial stents, non-vascular stents, and provides limited guidance for covered, drug-eluting and biodegradable stents.
+This guidance addresses non-clinical engineering tests and labeling recommendations for self-expanding and balloon expandable extracranial intravascular stents and their associated delivery systems.
+It covers stents placed in coronary or peripheral arteries and saphenous vein grafts but excludes intracranial vasculature.
+The guidance applies to Class III devices requiring PMA approval.

 Recommended Actions

-- Develop comprehensive test plan covering all required non-clinical testing categories
+- Develop comprehensive test plan covering all required non-clinical engineering tests

-- Establish test protocols with clear acceptance criteria before conducting tests
+- Establish test protocols with appropriate sample sizes and acceptance criteria

-- Develop comprehensive labeling including all required sections
+- Prepare comprehensive labeling including all required sections

-- Consider additional testing requirements if targeting in-stent restenosis or bifurcation lesions
+- Consider additional testing requirements for specific indications (bifurcation, in-stent restenosis)

 Key Considerations